niek-sidn/hsm_workshop_nethsm/PREP.md

 From other locations:
 `curl --silent --insecure --user "admin:adminpass32768" -X GET https://192.168.13.13:32768/api/v1/namespaces -H 'accept: application/json' | jq . #(use actual pub ip4 of the nethsmserver and the actual password)`

-## login server
+## Login server
-(incus launch images:ubuntu/noble --vm shellserver)
+Use `incus launch images:ubuntu/noble --vm shellserver` or
 Create an Equinix host with:
   Ubuntu Noble
   hostname centr-dublin02